Published: June 1, 2023 | Reading Time: 12 minutes

 These professionals use data to analyse financial markets and guide investment decisions.

-Reaching the end of this guide, we hope that you now see a clear path towards becoming a Data Analyst.
+Reaching the end of this guide, you should now see a clear path towards becoming a Data Analyst.
 It's an exciting journey, filled with lots of learning and the chance to have a great job in the world of data.

 Every successful Data Analyst started just like you, curious and eager to learn.
 So, don't worry if the list of skills seems lengthy or the time to learn feels too stretched.
 With focus, curiosity, and the right help, you can master this field.